AstroKriel/GitHelpers/README.md

 # Git Helpers

 `git_helpers` is a command line tool that packages up common `git` workflows into single commands.
-Each command operates on the `git` repo in your current directory, narrates what it's doing, and prints the underlying `git` commands it runs — so you can learn the mechanics while getting the job done.
+Each command operates on the `git` repo in your current directory, narrates what it's doing, and prints the underlying `git` commands it runs.
+That way you'll learn the mechanics while getting the job done.

 ## Getting setup